How to Get to Morzine | Transfers, Airports & Travel Guide

 Getting from Geneva to Morzine

 Geneva is the closest and most practical airport for Morzine, which is why it is the main arrival point for most visitors to the resort.
-In normal conditions, the transfer usually takes around 1 hour 15 minutes to 1 hour 30 minutes, making it one of the quickest airport journeys to any major French ski resort.
+In normal conditions, the journey usually takes around 1 hour 30 minutes, making it one of the quickest airport-to-resort transfers for any major French ski destination.

 What affects the Morzine transfer price?